-5.2.1 Basis for Estimates of Forecasted GHG Removals
+5.2.1 Live Trees

 Per the GHG assessment boundaries detailed in Section 4, estimates of future GHG removals are based on increases in carbon stocking in the live tree pool.
-This methodology relies on the results of projected regenerated forest stands from credible sources, with the assumption that a seedling stocking rate of 70 percent or greater at the time of confirmation, as determined by confirmation body sampling as outlined in Appendix A, is sufficient to achieve the increases in carbon stocks forecasted for the project area.
+This methodology relies on the results of projected regenerated forest stands from credible sources, with the assumption that a seedling site stocking rate of 70 percent or greater at the time of confirmation, as determined by confirmation body sampling as outlined in Appendix A, is sufficient to achieve the increases in carbon stocks forecasted for the project area.
 The Reserve shall be the arbiter in determining which studies are adequately rigorous for inclusion in this methodology.
-The data projections for included forest communities are presented in the Reforestation Communities Data File, which is an associated document to the RM available on the Climate Forward website.
+The data projections for included forest communities are presented in the Reforestation Communities Data File.